Medical Marijuana Overview

 - Cocaine, morphine, and methamphetamine may all be legally administered to patients — so why not marijuana, which has a far lower rate of dependency and on which no one has ever overdosed?

-- Under state law, 21 states and Washington, D.C. currently provide legal protection for seriously ill patients whose doctors recommend the medical use of marijuana: Alaska, Arizona, California, Connecticut, Colorado, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Rhode Island, Washington, and Vermont.
-Twenty of those states issue ID cards to patients who provide their doctors' recommendations to a state or county agency.
+- Under state law, 23 states and Washington, D.C. currently provide legal protection for seriously ill patients whose doctors recommend the medical use of marijuana: Alaska, Arizona, California, Connecticut, Colorado, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Rhode Island, Washington, and Vermont.
+Twenty-two of those states issue ID cards to patients who provide their doctors' recommendations to a state or county agency.

 - Generally, these laws are working well and providing patients with relief and protection from arrest.
 Since 1996, when the first effective medical marijuana law passed, data have shown that concerns about these laws increasing youth marijuana use are unfounded.
 None of the 15 states with available data have experienced a statistically significant overall increase in youth marijuana use since the laws' enactment.
 Instead, several of the states have reported overall decreases.

 The Issue of Federal Law

 - Because about 99% of all marijuana arrests occur at the state and local levels, state medical marijuana laws provide nearly complete protection to patients.
 Pres.
 Barack Obama and Attorney General Eric Holder have said that the federal government will not prosecute patients in compliance with state medical marijuana laws.

 - Federal law does not prevent states from removing state criminal penalties for the medical use of marijuana.
 Nothing in the U.S. Constitution or federal law prohibits states from enacting penalties that differ from federal law.